Living and Working in Australia

 - Network Security/ Firewall/ Internet Security

-- E-Commerce security (non programming)
+- E-Commerce security (non-programming)

 As Australia’s IT industry forges ahead, this shortage is becoming more pronounced and has led to ADAPS taking the pro-active step of sponsoring oversees workers.
-For instance, If someone is based outside of Australia and sees a contract role on the ADAPS jobs site that interests them, and they apply and are successful, ADAPS will discuss the process of sponsoring the workers visa and possibly paying their 'Living Away From Home Allowance' in advance.
+For instance, If someone is based outside of Australia and sees a contract role on the ADAPS jobs site that interests them, and they apply and are successful, ADAPS will discuss the process of sponsoring the worker's visa and possibly paying their 'Living Away From Home Allowance' in advance.

-Traditionally, the highest perceived risk for an oversees contractor has been the prospect of relocating to Australia only to find that a job ‘evaporates’.
-To allay this fear ADAPS has taken the unprecedented step of guaranteeing the optimum match between contractor and client by offering a full fee return to the client should they find a contractor unsatisfactory for any reason within the first twelve months of employment (even on contract).
-This, of course, means that the non-commissioned ADAPS Client Managers take exceptional care in selecting the right candidates for the jobs which naturally minimizes the risk of early contract terminations.
+Traditionally, the highest perceived risk for an oversees contractor has been the prospect of relocating to Australia only to find that a job ‘evaporates.’
+To allay this fear, ADAPS has taken the unprecedented step of guaranteeing the optimum match between contractor and client by offering a full fee return to the client should they find a contractor unsatisfactory for any reason within the first twelve months of employment (even on contract).
+It, of course, means that the non-commissioned ADAPS Client Managers take exceptional care in selecting the right candidates for the jobs which naturally minimizes the risk of early contract terminations.

 The Bottom Line

 The compensation for IT workers in Australia is generally well above the average wage.
-This, coupled with the relatively low accommodation rent costs and the very high ‘liveability ranking’ for both Melbourne and Sydney, makes Australia a very attractive destination for oversees IT workers.
+It, coupled with the relatively low accommodation rent costs and the very high ‘liveability ranking’ for both Melbourne and Sydney, makes Australia a very attractive destination for oversees IT workers.

 The table below shows the average annual wages (permanents) for different IT roles.
 It should be noted that these values are the average for IT workers across all industries.
 (Source: http://mycareer.com.au/salary-survey/it-telecommunications)